The Wild Body

 The Wild Body is a series of short stories by Wyndham Lewis that appeared in English and American publications between 1917 and 1922.
 Nine short stories comprise a series that follows the narrator Ker-Orr (the projected persona of Lewis himself) in his adventures around Brittany.
-The first of the series, A Soldier of Good Humour, first appeared in the December 1917 and January 1918 editions of American Literary publication The Little Review.
+The first of the series, A Soldier of Humour, first appeared in the December 1917 and January 1918 editions of American Literary publication The Little Review.
 Other stories in the collection are: Beau Sejour, The Cornac and His Wife, The Death of the Ankou, Franciscan Adventures, Brotcotnaz, Inferior Religions and The Meaning of the Wild Body.
 A later story, Sigismund, was written in 1922 and appeared in Arts and Letters.
 The final story is You Broke My Dream also written in 1922.
 The collected short stories were published in a single edition by Chatto & Windus of London in 1927, and Harcourt Brace of New York in 1928.